-- The QOF can opt for the qualified opportunity zone business route (i.e., investing in a subsidiary partnership or corporation), rather than directly investing in qualified opportunity zone property - In this case, that business is subject to the following four requirements: - 1.
-50% "active" gross income - 2.
-Use of a substantial portion of the intangible assets in the "active" business - 3.
+- The QOF can opt for the qualified opportunity zone business route (i.e., investing in a subsidiary partnership or corporation), rather than directly investing in qualified opportunity zone business property - In this case, that business is subject to the following four requirements: - 1.
+50% "active" gross income derived in the QOZ - 2.
+Use of a substantial portion of the intangible assets used in the "active" business in the QOZ - 3.
 5% limit on financial assets - 4.
-No "sin" business investments - Those requirements care inapplicable if the QOF holds qualified opportunity zone business property directly
+No "sin" business investments - Those requirements are inapplicable if the QOF holds qualified opportunity zone business property directly